marcoaaz/cube_converter/README.md

 ## 📦 Packaged Executable

 - Cube Converter v1.exe works for Windows 11 and it is not fully self contained (for efficiency while opening the app)
-- A Terminal will be open to indicate the progress of processing your file
+- A Terminal opened next to the main window indicates the progress of processing your file
 - An Error handling mechanism pops up if the user inputs a wrong value in the GUI options.
 For persistent errors, please, send me a screenshot

 ## Issues and future work

-- This is a beta version that will soon be improved with user feedback
-- If you are not familiar to coding but you have proposals/ideas, you are welcome to reach out.
+This is a beta version that will soon be improved with user feedback.
+If you are not familiar to coding but you have proposals/ideas, you are welcome to reach out because this project is still growing.

 - I had in mind:
   - Cloud implementation with more cores
-  - Using Bio-Formats, the software can support many more light microscopy light microscopy [formats](https://docs.openmicroscopy.org/bio-formats/5.8.2/supported-formats.html), e.g., CZI from Zeiss [AxioScan Geo](https://www.zeiss.com/microscopy/en/products/imaging-systems/axioscan-7.html) (Zeiss Microscopy)
+  - Using Bio-Formats, the software can support many more light microscopy light microscopy [formats](https://docs.openmicroscopy.org/bio-formats/5.8.2/supported-formats.html), e.g., CZI from Zeiss [AxioScan Geo](https://www.zeiss.com/microscopy/en/products/imaging-systems/axioscan-7.html) (Zeiss Microscopy).
+A first step has been taken by Dr. Nicholas Condon with his [ReMInD](https://github.com/NickCondon/ReMInD/) software for metadata extraction.
-  - Implementing ray tracing using the Pipeline for optic-axis mapping (POAM) [(Acevedo Zamora et al., 2024)](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13284)
+  - Continue the implementation of ray tracing using the Pipeline for optic-axis mapping (POAM) [(Acevedo Zamora et al., 2024)](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13284)

-- Support for Mac OS and Linux
+If you are programmer, please support us translating the program for compilation in Mac OS and Linux.

 ## Related papers

 The software depends on open-source as well (see above) and scientific citations/feedback.
 The following research papers already have contributed to its evolution:

   - Acevedo Zamora, M. A., & Kamber, B. S. (2023).
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images.
-Minerals, 13(2), 156. [https://doi.org/10.3390/min13020156   ](https://doi.org/10.3390/min13020156   )
+Minerals, 13(2), 156. [https://doi.org/10.3390/min13020156   ](https://doi.org/10.3390/min13020156)
   - Acevedo Zamora, M. (2024).
 Petrographic microscopy of geologic textural patterns and element-mineral associations with novel image analysis methods [Thesis by publication, Queensland University of Technology].
 Brisbane. [https://eprints.qut.edu.au/248815/](https://eprints.qut.edu.au/248815/)

+Thanks.
+Marco Acevedo